Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch5/index.md

 blade_5_min_4: 1.2490816162460137 rad
 blade_1_min_5: 1.2585900251951907 rad
 ```

+!!!!Would it be better to say “… .Here we consider the first blade’s AoA at the second
+revolution and subtract the last blade’s AoA observed during the first revolution.
+This
+means …”

 The calculation of the stack plot values is intuitive, except for the calculation of the last value, `blade_1_min_5`.
 Here, we subtract the AoA of the last blade from the `first` revolution (`n=0`) from the AoA from the first blade of the `second` revolution (`n=1`).
 This means the stack plot values for the last blade will be `None` for the last revolution.

 We can write a function that calculates the stack plot DataFrame for each probe.
 We call this function `create_stack_plot_df`: